nhsconnect/FHIR-ADW-Messaging/Generation/Profile.ADW-DischargeNotice/adw-message-bundle-1.md

 - CareConnect-Organization-1 [CareConnect-Organization-1]
 - CareConnect-Location-1 [CareConnect-Location-1]
 - ADW-DischargeQuestionnaireResponse-1 [ADW-DischargeQuestionnaireResponse-1]

-Instances of a Composition, DocumentReference and a Binary resource have been added to the end of this Discharge bundle to illustrate how a supporting document, in this case a pdf, could be attached to the message.
+- ADW-Condition-1 [ADW-Condition-1]

 ----------

 The following example has been saved as a .txt file only to allow correct viewing within a web browser; xml copies are available in the examples folder within this specification.

+An instance of a DocumentReference and a Binary resource have been added to the end of this Discharge bundle to illustrate how a supporting document, in this case a pdf, could be attached to the message.

 Example of the Discharge Notice Bundle for viewing in a web browser [ADW-Message-Discharge-Notice-Bundle-1-Example-2.txt]